Loire Valley Castles: 15 of the Most Beautiful Châteaux in France

 Conclusion: Your Loire Valley Fairytale Awaits

-For me, the Loire will always be tied to my own wedding day at Château du Coudray Montpensier, but for you, it might be the first glimpse of Chambord’s towers or a sunset in Amboise.
+From medieval fortresses to Renaissance jewels, the Loire Valley castles offer a journey through French history and imagination.
+For me, the region will always be tied to my own wedding day at Château du Coudray Montpensier.
+For you, it might be the first glimpse of Chambord’s towers or a sunset in Amboise.

-Whether you drive from Paris, hop on the train and rent a car in Tours, or join a guided day tour, the Loire Valley France castles are waiting to enchant you.
+Whether you drive from Paris, hop on the train, or join a guided tour, the Loire Valley castles are waiting to enchant you.

 Planning a longer trip to France?
 Pair your Loire escape with romantic experiences in Parishistoric churches, and other Paris day trips for the ultimate itinerary.